 9. Winifred Leese PIGOTT, born at Maradana, 18 July 1874; died of convulsions on board the S.S.
 Navarino, 3 June 1875, aged 11 months.

 10. John Eustace Giles PIGOTT:

 Born at Clapham, S.W.
-London, 23 Sep 1875; raised early in Ceylon, but returned to London, 5 Jun 1885, for his schooling at Eltham, School for the Sons of Missionaries, at Blackheath; re-joined his family, ca 1895, since retired to New South Wales; at Kellyville, 20 Oct 1894, when he received the Castle Hill Football Club's 3rd proficiency award for the recent season; returned to Ceylon from Castle Hill, ca 1895; Planter, Retenagalla Estate, Bogawantalawa, Ceylon, 1896-97 (this estate was managed by his brother-in-law, Frank LAURIE); Planter, Glen Mary Estate, Central Peermaad, Travancore, South India, 1898-99; Planter, Rannecoil Estate, Peermaad, Travancore, 1903 to 1906 [Ferguson's Directory listings].
+London, 23 September 1875; raised early in Ceylon, but returned to London, 5 June 1885, to attend the School for the Sons of Missionaries, at Blackheath; re-joined his family, ca 1895, since retired to New South Wales; at Kellyville, 20 October 1894, when he received the Castle Hill Football Club's 3rd proficiency award for the recent season; returned to Ceylon from Castle Hill, ca 1895; Planter, Retenagalla Estate, Bogawantalawa, Ceylon, 1896-97 (this estate was managed by his brother-in-law, Frank LAURIE); Planter, Glen Mary Estate, Central Peermaad, Travancore, South India, 1898-99; Planter, Rannecoil Estate, Peermaad, Travancore, 1903 to 1906 [Ferguson's Directory listings].